-I lived in Cornwall for 10 years and it's truly a unique place, full of hidden treasures, stories of smugglers, a fascinating history - and now is a tourist hotspot with glorious sandy beaches backed by steep cliffs, or small harbours with fishing villages huddled around them.
+Cornwall is truly a unique place, full of hidden treasures, stories of smugglers, a fascinating history - and now is a tourist hotspot with glorious sandy beaches backed by steep cliffs, or small harbours with fishing villages huddled around them.

 Contact the Kings Head:

 Address: Five Lanes, Altarnun, Launceston, Cornwall, PL15 7RX

 The Kings Head dates back to 1623 and has had various names in its past, The Indian Queen and The London Inn are two of them.
 The Kings Head was a staging post for coaches and a meeting place for Cavaliers and Roundheads.

 The Kings Arms changed hands in February 2009, when it was sold at auction, a freehold property.

 Peggy Bray was a former landlady of the Kings Head pub at Altarnun.
 Her ghost is most often heard walking in the corridor on the first floor, it's thought she walks around the building to make sure it's all being run correctly.
 Some visitors have said they can feel a chill near the doorway halfway along the passageway.

 Yes, the Kings Head has rooms to let.

 Contact Jamaica Inn: